lkc233/ATRIE/README.md

 ## 📖 Dataset

-Our dataset, **ATRIE**, has been released and is now available on Hugging Face.
+Our Legal Concept Entailment dataset has been released and is now available on Hugging Face.

 You can access it here: 👉 [**KcLuo/ATRIE**](https://huggingface.co/datasets/KcLuo/ATRIE)